www.QuantumBrainComputerInterface.com

 Media/News Speculation

-It appears that NASA's Eagleworks team is investigating the Casimir Effect, potentially shedding light on negative energy and how quantum wormholes might enable Bell-state measurements via “spooky action at a distance.”
+It appears that NASA's Eagleworks team is investigating the Casimir effect, potentially shedding light on negative energy and how quantum wormholes might enable Bell-state measurements via “spooky action at a distance.”

 NASA Document: